-Along that journey, there is a Snappers Fish & Chicken (1795 NW 79th Street) with lemon peppers wings on its menu.
-The best part is, no need to get off your vehicle.
+Along that journey, there is a Snappers Fish & Chicken (1795 NW 79th Street) with lemon pepper wings on its menu.
+The best part is, no need to get out of your vehicle.
 Instead, after a short unintelligible conversation at the drive-thru, you pull around, pay at the window, and then park in the front for what is a regular thing, the waiting game.

 Everything is fried to order, and when the wings finally arrive, they are super hot.
 After lifting the container’s lid, my eyes take in the beauties.
 These are whole wings, so you must do a little work.